The Outdoors: From Old-Growth Forest to Rolling Country Roads

 Silver Rd. off US 250, Wooster, 44691 330-263-5275

-Website: http://www.friendsofwmp.comWooster Memorial or "Spangler" Park is found off of U.S. Route 250 just five miles west of town.
+Website: http://www.friendsofwmp.comWooster Memorial is found off of U.S. Route 250 just five miles west of town.
 Consisting of over 320 plus acres of pristine woodland for hiking.
-New renovations are being done in 2017 that include a new parking lot, new benches, signage and a 1 mile long ADA accessible paved trail.
+New renovations were done in 2017 that include a new parking lot, new benches, signage and a 1 mile long ADA accessible paved trail.
 The park has over six miles of primitive trails, scenic overlooks, picnic pavilions and public restrooms.
 Wooster Memorial offers some wonderful educational opportunities or just a place to get back to nature.
 Foot traffic only please.
 No bikes, horses, or motorized vehicles permitted.